 Your employer and their insurance company are required to provide for any necessary and reasonable medical care due to a workplace accident, including, in some instances, long-term rehabilitation.
 Nurse attorney and trial lawyer, Eileen Kroll, at the law office of Cochran, Kroll, & Associates, P.C., can help you navigate the specifics of your workers’ compensation benefits.

 In addition to healthcare costs, injured employees are also entitled to lost overtime, premium pay, and bonuses.
 Calculating your benefits can be complicated, depending on several factors.
-A practiced workers’ compensation attorney can assist you in determining that to which you are entitled.
+A practiced Workplace Injury Lawyer in Clinton can assist you in determining that to which you are entitled.

 While most workplace injury incidents are resolved through a workers’ compensation claim, many mistakenly believe it is their only recourse.
 If your injury’s circumstances indicate negligence on your employer’s part, you may want to consult an attorney about filing a personal injury claim.